 The Backcountry and Wilderness Management Plan provides for 253 miles of equestrian trails and trail corridors that traverse open lands, canyon bottoms, and dry washes.
 Many riding trails are already open, clearly marked, and ready to be enjoyed.
-Other trails are in various states of development.
-Trail maps for the west entrance area and for the Black Rock Canyon area are available.

 Camping and Backcountry Use